mihali/hydrocycler/README.md

 **pymocyler.py** is a pymol helper script to facilitate visualization of H-bonding cycles.

-**hydrocycler_engine.py** is an automated script to generate .xyz files and a shell script to execute Gaussian .com files corresponding to these generated .xyz files.
+**hydrocycler_findall.py** is an automated script to generate .xyz files, and to generate a bash script to execute Gaussian .com files corresponding to these generated .xyz files.
 (To create .xyz files into .com files quickly, see **gt-xyz2com.py** in https://github.com/mihali/gt-x.)

 ## Installation